hetelek/webrtc-tester/README.md

 3. Start answerer
 ```
-./webrtc_tester -offerer -signal-address ws://SIGNAL_SERVER:8080/relay
+./webrtc_tester -answerer -signal-address ws://SIGNAL_SERVER:8080/relay
 ```

-4. Machines 2 and 3 will attempt to connect
+4. Machines 2 and 3 will attempt to connect and send messages over a data channel

 ## Compiling
 Standard: